kingram6865/lbma/README.md

 ### Database

-This app relies on a table with the following schema:
+This code relies on a table with the following schema:

 ```sql
 +-----------------+--------------+------+-----+---------+----------------+